nightscout/trio-docs/docs/EN/operate/build.md

 - Select “Apply Stash After Operation”
 - Click “Stash and Pull”

 The Open-iAPS code is now updated.
-That was easy, wasn't it?
+That was easy.
 If you used the build script that automatically creates your ConfigOverride file, the targets are already signed, and you are ready to build the Open-iAPS app on your phone.

 The following section is only for those who prefer to use the command line interface for `git`.
 Skip ahead to [Verify Open-iAPS Version](#verify-open-iaps-version).